owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ## Learning phase

-I am following the tutorial to [Use the retrained model](https://www.tensorflow.org/tutorials/image_retraining#using_the_retrained_model).
-Therefore I am sure that my installation is working ok.

-I had one "issue" because I am using python3.
-When I executed
+I've had one "issue" during the learning phase.
+When I executed:

 `bazel-bin/tensorflow/examples/image_retraining/retrain --image_dir ~/flower_photos/`

 it failed with a message about `ModuleNotFoundError: No module named 'backports'`.
 I Googled and found the solution in this [issue](https://github.com/tensorflow/serving/issues/489#issuecomment-313671459).
+It is because I am using python3 and the tutorial has been written for python 2.
+No big deal.

 At the end of the training (which took 12 minutes on a c4.2xlarge spot instance on AWS) I have two files that holds the previous informations.